Imports

 dyn.attach(selector, 2) # Calculate HAL score and look to select a structure every 2nd iteration

-To visualise the internal states of the bias calculator and StructureSelector objects, we also define a dummy observer which logs some key values into the atoms objects:
+To visualise the internal states of the bias calculator and StructureSelector objects later on, we also define a dummy observer which logs some key values into the atoms objects (this is not needed for a typical UHAL run, but could be useful for debugging):

 [12]: